Ananya-dev2001/My-food-blog/README.md

-# My food blog
+# My food Blog
- Ana's kitchen is my food blog where I post my recepies and take suggestions from my viewers on them through email.
-This page is buit using HTML and CSS.
+ Cook with Ana is my food blog where I post my recepies and take suggestions from my viewers on them through email.
+This page is buit using HTML,CSS,JavaScript,PHP.